LTL-Based Non-Markovian Inverse Reinforcement Learning: Learning Algorithms

-We describe here an alternative greedy search for optimal formula, which bypasses constraint solving and optimizations, by pruning the search space of formulae.
-We begin by enumerating all formulae of depth zero, i.e., all literals in our system as obtained after parsing input traces, we consider all compositions of these with the operators present.
-After enumerating the literals, we then perform an ``$\finally$-check''.
-For any formula $\varphi$, the $\finally$-check tests whether in any of the input samples, $\finally \varphi$ holds.
-If a formula passes a $\finally$-check, it is kept in the set to produce formulae of higher depth, and is removed otherwise (see Algorithm \ref{alg:composition}).
-Due to this greedy pruning of the search space, however, this algorithm restricts itself to recognizing only certain kinds of properties.
-As an example, properties that partition the traces like $\globally p \lor \globally q$ get pruned away by the $\finally$-check as their subformulae may not be consistent on all the traces.
-Formulae of the form $\globally(p \rightarrow \finally s)$ have reduced recognition at higher depths (<50\% accuracy at depth 4 and above).
-This is due to the algorithm tending to latch onto ``steady'' properties (of the form $\globally \dots$) instead of ``impulsive'' properties (of the form $p \rightarrow \dots$).
-For example, on a sample having traces generated using the formula $\globally (q \rightarrow (\globally (p \rightarrow \finally s)))$, the algorithm returns $\globally (\globally(q \land p) \rightarrow \finally s)$ (see \autoref{fig:runtime})(b).
-While this formula gives us useful information about the underlying property, it disregards the impulsive nature of the response generated by the implication, i.e., $s$ should occur \emph{after} $q$ and $p$ have appeared.
-This does however present an opportunity to run the tool on subsets of traces with some human guidance.
-In essence, this scoring scheme can be leveraged to recognize steady-state temporal properties with high performance at the cost of losing completeness.
-In our implementation, we have more custom options for users to prioritise certain parts of search space (see appendix~\ref{sec:priority-var}).
+We describe an alternative greedy search for optimal formula, which bypasses constraint solving and optimizations, by pruning the search space of formulae.
+We begin by enumerating all formulae of depth zero, i.e., all literals in our system as obtained after parsing input traces.
+We consider all compositions of these literals with the operators present.
+After enumerating the literals, we perform an ``$\finally$-check'' : for any $\varphi$, the $\finally$-check tests whether, in any input sample, $\finally \varphi$ holds.
+If a formula passes an $\finally$-check, it is retained to produce formulae of higher depth, else it is removed (Algorithm \ref{alg:composition}).
+We have implemented more custom options to prioritise certain parts of the search space (Section~\ref{sec:priority-var}).